LuminousLynx/search-query/query_analyzer/analyzer_README.md

 ## Not what you are looking for?

-This python package was developed with purpose of integrating it into other literature management tools.
-If that isn't your use case, it migth be useful for you to look at these related tools:
+If Query Analyzer is not the right tool for your analysis, it might be worth it to look at these related programs:

-**TODO: Enter link to litsearchr and searchrefiner**
+[litsearchr](https://github.com/elizagrames/litsearchr.git) -> an R package for query refinement (Grames et al., 2019) [searchrefiner](https://github.com/ielab/searchrefiner.git) -> a tool for query visualization and analysis (Scells & Zuccon, 2018)

 ## License